 The chlorine shock will have taken care of almost all the algae in your pool.
 But as a precautionary step, you can use an algaecide to kill off any stray spores.
 Even small traces of algae can become a huge infestation if you don’t nip it in the bud.

-Tips for Preventing Green Pool Water
+Tips to Prevent Green Swimming Pool Water

 Check Filters and Pumps Regularly